rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 In all search lists,

 - (★) This search result was useful in understanding people's attitudes on human gene-editing
-- (★★) The same as (★) AND I selected this result to examine more closely, found that it very useful for understanding opinions on human gene-editing, but didn't include it due to my limited energies
+- (★★) The same as (★) AND I selected this result to examine more closely, found that it very useful for understanding opinions on human gene-editing, but didn't include it in the final collection due to my limited energies or to its deficits
 - (★★★) The same as (★) AND this result very useful for understanding opinions on human gene-editing in more ways or to a larger degree than a (★★) result, to the point where I decided to include it in my analysis.

 In some instances, I may still reference studies or results with (★) or (★★), though I didn't spend much time investigating them.